casprwang/blog/src/pages/blog/blog/2017-11-21-fisheryates-shuffle-algorithm-in-javascript-and-go.md

   - go
   - algorithm
 ---
- Fisher-Yates shuffle algorithm is a classic shuffling algorithm with great performance and correctness.
+ Fisher-Yates shuffle algorithm is a classic shuffling algorithm with great performance and mathematical correctness.
 Here is two implementation in Javascript and Go.

 ### Javascript
 ```js